aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 ### Option 1 - If IAM users are allowed AWS console access

 * [Execute the BootStrapFromCloudShell.sh script to create an IAM user and store keys in Secrets Manager] - Once the BootStrapFromCloudShell.sh script has been checked out from Github, execute the following commands in your CloudShell.
-Substitute the \<username\> and \<password\> with values for the IAM user you want to create.
-The password needs to be at least 8 characters long.
+Substitute the \<username\> with value for the IAM user you want to create.
+You will be prompted for a password, which needs to be at least 8 characters long, it needs to include minimum of three of the following mix of character types: uppercase, lowercase, numbers, and non-alphanumeric character and it should not be identical to your AWS account name or email address.

 ```
-sh ./BootStrapFromCloudShell.sh <username> <password>
+sh ./BootStrapFromCloudShell.sh <username>

 ```

-Once the above command is done executing, log out of the AWS account and log in to the AWS console using the new \<username\> and \<password\>.
+Once the above command is done executing, log out of the AWS account and log in to the AWS console using the new \<username\> and password you just created.
 You will be asked to change the password upon first login.
 Once you are logged in as the IAM user, move to the next step - "Run the CloudFormation template to create the AWS resources"

 ### Option 2 - If IAM users are not allowed AWS console access